owenzengusc/Mental_State_Experiment_Platform/README.md

 # Stress Test Interface

-This project provides an interface for EEG sensor tests in [Khan Lab @ USC](https://khan.usc.edu/).
+This project provides an interface for tests in [Khan Lab @ USC](https://khan.usc.edu/).
 It allows users to participate in various tests, view instructions, and receive feedback based on their performance.

 ## Author